 Emissions from entities acquired during the financial year will be incorporated into the annual greenhouse gas report in the next reporting period in accordance with the scope and boundary criteria set out in this document, unless otherwise indicated in our reporting.
-In the current year, we include Air Affairs in the boundary of our reporting, being an acquisition in the prior year.
 Emissions from entities disposed of during the year are included up to the date of disposal within the respective annual reporting year.

-c) Property Assets
+a) Property Assets